 From a naturopathic perspective, there is more to treating BV than giving antibiotics.
 We need to change the environment of the vagina, including the acidity and restore the lactobacilli.

 How to care for your vagina

 There are many things you can simply do to protect your vaginal microbiome and the more prone you are to infections, the more important it is to follow these steps.

-Firstly, to reduce risk of spread of pathogens:
+Firstly, to reduce the risk of spread of pathogens:

 - Practise proper toilet technique (remember to wipe from front to back)

-- Urinate before intercourse to reduce risk of pathogens entering the vagina during intercourse
+- Urinate before intercourse to reduce the risk of pathogens entering the vagina during intercourse

-Secondly, you want to avoid excessive moisture which encourages growth of pathogens.
+Secondly, you want to avoid excessive moisture which encourages the growth of pathogens.
 So:

 - Don’t sit in wet bathers